wp-plugins/the-welcomizer/readme.txt

 Designed for webmasters, marketing consultants, programmers and bloggers.

-[Plugin page](http://www.sebastien-laframboise.com/wordpress/plugins-wordpress/the-welcomizer/) <- Learn by Example & Useful Tips
+[Demo page](http://www.sebastien-laframboise.com/wordpress/plugins-wordpress/the-welcomizer/) <- Learn by Example & Useful Tips

 Thanks for your feedback and support!